-We demand that the Inquiry releases the cover names of all the officers that infiltrated social justice groups, and that it releases the files held on the women, so we can understand the truth of what happened to us.
+We demand that the Inquiry releases the cover names of all the officers that infiltrated social justice groups, and that it releases the files held on the women violated, so we can understand the truth of what happened to us.
 All state bodies holding private information on women affected should disclose these documents, this includes the Crown Prosecution Service, the Home Office.
-The chair of the inquiry, Sir John Mitting has given anonymity to two thirds of the officers who requested it which means there are far too many officers whose fake identity we know nothing about.
+The chair of the Public Inquiry into Undercover Policing, Sir John Mitting has given anonymity to approximately two thirds of the officers who requested it which means there are far too many officers whose fake identity we know nothing about.
 This is not justice.

 In 1991 the Wall had already fallen in Berlin, but the Stasi, the East German Secret Police continued to operate.
 Protesters were on hunger strike asking to see their Stasi files, but the interim government was still debating what should be done with the massive secret police apparatus.
 Maybe they were planning to cover it all up and keep going.
 Maybe they wanted to hold a public inquiry.
 But on 14th January the people of Berlin saw smoke rising from the massive complex of Stasi head offices, as the police frantically burned files in an attempt to destroy the evidence of decades of abuse.
 The next day citizens of Berlin stormed the Stasi complex to stop the destruction.
 On 1st January 1992 the Stasi Document Law came into effect in Germany and since then more than 7 million people have applied to see their files.

 Meanwhile, in London: